mrmartineau/notes.zander.wtf-gatsby/notes/git.md

 ## Config

+Run the command `git config --global -e` to edit the global config

 ### Default branch

 In Git 2.28, a new configuration option, `init.defaultBranch` is being introduced to replace `master`, the previous default.